FactomProject/enterprise-wallet/README.md

  - Run 'M2WalletGUI', it will populate 5 random factoid and ec addresses, as well as add 1 external.
  - localhost:8091

-This is the current setup for testing
+This is the current setup for testing.
+Map databases are used